 Send an additional survey to CCP students who expressed interest in the mentorship program and ask questions to create a pairing.

-Contact current Kent undergraduate students to participate in day in the life orientation.
+Contact current Kent State undergraduate students to participate in day in the life orientation.

 Host the CCP information night after class at the high school.